-- 1. Shambaugh, David.
+- 18. Shambaugh, David.
 Michael Yahuda, eds.
 International relations of Asia.
-Rowman & Littlefield, 2014. - 2.
+Rowman & Littlefield, 2014. - 19.
 Luttwak, Edward N. The rise of China vs. the logic of strategy.
-Harvard University Press, 2012. - 3.
+Harvard University Press, 2012. - 20.
 Pradt, Tilman.
 China's New Foreign Policy.
 Palgrave Macmillan, Cham, 2016. euer Jr, R.J., Heuer, R.J. and Pherson, R.H., 2010.
 Structured analytic techniques for intelligence analysis.
-Cq Press. - 4.
+Cq Press. - 21.
 Jones, Morgan D. The thinker's toolkit: Fourteen powerful techniques for problem solving.
-Crown Business, 1998. - 5.
+Crown Business, 1998. - 22.
 Gause, Ken E. North Korean House of Cards: leadership dynamics under Kim Jong-un.
-Committee for Human Rights in North Korea, 2015. - 6.
+Committee for Human Rights in North Korea, 2015. - 23.
 Liang, Qiao, and Wang Xiangsui.
 Unrestricted warfare.
 PLA Literature and Arts Publishing House Arts, 1999

-1. Selected current academic articles from: China Quarterly, Strategic Studies, The Asia Pacific Journal, Defense Studies, The Military Balance (yearbook)
+18. Selected current academic articles from: China Quarterly, Strategic Studies, The Asia Pacific Journal, Defense Studies, The Military Balance (yearbook)

-András BARTÓK, assistant lecturer Signed with her/his own hand
+Signed with her/his own hand

-1. Course Code: ÁKNGTE56
+178. Course Code: ÁKNGTE56

-2. Course title: European Economic Integration
+179. Course title: European Economic Integration

-- 3. Credit value and course structure: - 3.1.
-2 credit - 3.2. ratio of lectures and seminars: 0% seminar, 100% lecture - 4.
-Name of major(s), specializations (where it is taught): FPGIS Elective course in foreign language, BA level - 5.
-Name of organizational unit responsible for its education: Faculty of Public Governance and International Studies, Department of Economics and International Economics - 6.
-Name, position, academic degree of tutor responsible for the curriculum: Dr. Szabolcs PÁSZTOR, PhD, associate professor - 7.
-Number and types of classes - 7.1. full number of classes/semester: - 7.1.1.
-Full time course: 28 (28 LEC + 0 SEM) - 7.1.2.
-Part time course: 8 (8 LEC + 0 SEM) - 7.2. weekly number of classes full time course: 2 (2 LEC + 0 SEM) - 7.3.
-Further special or unique methods applied throughout of the course: - - 8.
-The academic content of the subject: During the course students will get acquainted with the theoretical foundations and practical implementation of the economic integration of the European Union.
+- 181. Name of major(s), specializations (where it is taught): FPGIS Elective course in foreign language, BA level - 182.
+Name of organizational unit responsible for its education: Faculty of Public Governance and International Studies, Department of Economics and International Economics - 183.
+Name, position, academic degree of tutor responsible for the curriculum: Dr. Szabolcs PÁSZTOR, PhD, associate professor - 184.
+Number and types of classes

+184.3.
+Further special or unique methods applied throughout of the course: -

+185. The academic content of the subject: During the course students will get acquainted with the theoretical foundations and practical implementation of the economic integration of the European Union.
 They will learn about the systems of certain economic policies of the European Union, their theoretical background, their practical aims, tools, effects, past and future directions of development.
 Based on the above, the course deals with the following common policies Common Agricultural Policy, Regional and Cohesion Policy, Common Commercial Policy, Competition Policy.
 We will examine in detail the functioning of the Single Market and the Economic and Monetary Union and the progress of European economic policy coordination.
 We will tackle the EU budget as one of the most important elements of financing common policies.
-We provide a picture of Europe's changing role in the also changing world economy.
+We provide a picture of Europe's changing role in the - also changing - world economy.